GetFluxly Start Free

 How does GetFluxly pricing compare to PostHog for email?

 PostHog Workflows email is usage-based: 10,000 messages per month free, then $0.003 per email for the next 40,000, scaling down with volume.
-GetFluxly has a permanent Hacker tier at $0 and paid plans starting at $39 per month that include all features with no gating.
+GetFluxly has no free-forever tier: every new account starts with a 14 day trial, no card required, and the one paid plan is $29 a month flat with all features included, priced only by the identified profiles you track.
 If you only need lifecycle email and not the full PostHog analytics suite, GetFluxly's flat rate pricing is often simpler to budget.

 What does GetFluxly do that PostHog does not?